halogenjs/view/Readme.md

 ## To Do:

 - Collection change/add/remove events.
 Another tricky one this
-- Extensions - Crucial, really, to allow for complex modules to 'own' sections of the view
-- Two way binding for forms, linked to an underlying `_control` in the model.
-This may be done as an extension.

 ## Example